-Shawn Lane is a guitar player versed in so many styles that it's hard to pinpoint one.
+Shawn Lane (March 21, 1963 September 26, 2003) was a guitar player versed in so many styles that it's hard to pinpoint one.
 His most popular stuff is classified as Jazz Fusion, so let's go with that.

 Shawn began his musical career playing piano, but picked up a guitar when he was 10, and found he did much better with that.
 By age of 14, he was the lead guitarist for southern rock band Black Oak Arkansas, and bootleg videos were quickly making their way around underground guitar circles.

 Quitting Black Oak Arkansas when he was 18, and settling down with a family, Shawn switched from playing rock to playing a very outside style of fusion, heavily influenced by Allan Holdsworth.